 Under normal circumstances, the crime of murder is a felony of the first degree.
 If convicted and sentenced to prison, a citizen charged with murder could face a prison sentence of not less than 5 years and up to 99 years or life.
 As you can see, a conviction for murder could result in serious long-term consequences that could result in the following: prison time, an extended probation term, and/or a permanent limitation in your ability to get a job and the stigma of being labeled a murderer.

-It is critical that you call The Hampton Law Firm now for a free consultation.
-At The Hampton Law Firm, you will find an aggressive and experienced criminal defense firm that will thoroughly investigate your case and explore all possible defenses available to you under the law.
+It is critical that you call The Hampton Criminal Defense Attorneys, PLLC now for a free consultation.
+At The Hampton Criminal Defense Attorneys, PLLC, you will find an aggressive and experienced criminal defense firm that will thoroughly investigate your case and explore all possible defenses available to you under the law.

-Contact the Hampton Law Firm now to schedule a free consultation to determine your rights and legal options at 817-877-5200.
+Contact the Hampton Criminal Defense Attorneys, PLLC now to schedule a free consultation to determine your rights and legal options at 817-877-5200.